NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 Using the Inspector & Editor, you can use to view the styling and targeting information of the various elements on your website, as well as make modifications to your EZ WildApricot Web Designer configuration files.
 This information is necessary when updating your configuration and translation files.

-When logged in as a WildApricot administrator, an icon will appear at the bottom-left of your screen.
-Click on the icon to launch the inspector and editor.
+When logged in as a WildApricot administrator, an icon will appear at the bottom-left of the browser window.
+You can move the location of the icon by right clicking on it to move it to the bottom-right of the browser window, and right clicking again will move it back to the bottom-left.

+To launch the EZ WildApricot inspector and editor click on the icon.
 While in Editor mode, you will not be able to follow any links on the web page.
+Instead you will be able to hover over every element on the web page to inspect it for modification.

-Click the Exit Editor button in the inspector to return to normal browsing.
-When you hover over an element a red outline will appear around the element.
-You can right click on the icon to move the icon to the left or right side for the screen.
+When you hover over an element a red outline will appear around the element ready for inspection.
+Click on the element to open the inspector.

+Click the `Exit Editor` button in the inspector to return to normal browsing.

 # Inspector